Israeli gunfire kills at least 25 in Gaza as Netanyahu says he will allow Palestinians to leave

 Netanyahu wants to realize U.S. President Donald Trump’s vision of relocating much of Gaza’s population of over 2 million people through what he refers to as “voluntary migration" — and what critics have warned could be ethnic cleansing.

 “Give them the opportunity to leave!
-First, from combat zones, and also from the Strip if they want," Netanyahu said in an interview aired Tuesday with i24, an Israeli TV station, to discuss the planned offensive in areas including Gaza City where hundreds of thousands of displaced people shelter.
+First, from combat zones, and also from the Strip if they want," Netanyahu said in an interview aired Tuesday with Israeli TV station i24 to discuss the planned offensive in areas including Gaza City, where hundreds of thousands of displaced people shelter.
 “We are not pushing them out but allowing them to leave.”

 Efforts to revive ceasefire talks have resumed after apparently breaking down last month.
 Hamas and Egyptian officials met Wednesday in Cairo, according to Hamas official Taher al-Nounou.